centre-for-humanities-computing/DaCy/docs/index.rst

 * 0.4.1 (03/06/21)

-  - DaCy now have a stunningly looking documentation site 🌟
+  - DaCy now has a stunningly looking documentation site 🌟

 * 0.3.1 (01/06/21)